 The American Physical Therapy Association (APTA) is an individual membership professional organization representing more than 100,000 member physical therapists (PTs), physical therapist assistants (PTAs), and students of physical therapy.
 APTA seeks to improve the health and quality of life of individuals in society by advancing physical therapist practice, education, and research, and by increasing the awareness and understanding of physical therapy’s role in the nation’s health care system.

-“There are many Facebook groups as well that serve all sorts of interests amongst aspiring or current Physical Therapists,” Masi suggested.
+“There are many Facebook groups as well that serve all sorts of interests among aspiring or current Physical Therapists,” Masi suggested.

 - Career shadow to ensure that physical therapy is something you are interested in